Applications are now invited for the Extend Leadership Programme 2013-14

 Explore was a project to improve access to galleries by disabled and deaf people in England and Wales, run in partnership with Shape

-engage Cymru action research projects investigating the ways artists, galleries and early years practitioners can support development during the Foundation Phase
+Engage Cymru action research projects investigating the ways artists, galleries and early years practitioners can support development during the Foundation Phase

-Prosiectau ymchwil gweithredu engage Cymru yn archwilio r ffordd mae artistiaid, orielau ac ymarferwyr blynyddoedd cynnar yn gallu cefnogi datblygiad yn ystod y Cyfnod Sylfaen
+Prosiectau ymchwil gweithredu Engage Cymru yn archwilio r ffordd mae artistiaid, orielau ac ymarferwyr blynyddoedd cynnar yn gallu cefnogi datblygiad yn ystod y Cyfnod Sylfaen

 A fresh approach to the youth participation and skills development in the visual arts